moralescastillo/mysite/blog/_posts/2020-11-01-test-expression-adf.md

 ---
 layout: post
 title: Testing Expressions in Azure Data Factory
+description: here is some description
+tags: adf dwh
 ---

 Azure Data Factory supports the use of [expressions and functions](https://docs.microsoft.com/en-us/azure/data-factory/control-flow-expression-language-functions) to evaluate and fill in parameters and variables on the fly.